Travel Curator Bibi Jordan

 The “calavera” (cadaver) was born in 1912 as a zinc etching by printmaker, cartoon satorist and lithographer, Jose Guadalupe Posada.
 Mexico’s ‘father of graphic arts’ was inspired by Mictecacihuatl, the indigenous goddess of the underworld who presided over the October festival of the dead.
 Posada presented his Lady of Death as a fantastically made-up skull decked out in an over-the-top hat.
-Posada christened her La Calavera Garbancera incorporating a derogatory term applied to Mexicans who scorned their indigenous roots and worshipped European culture.
+Posada christened her La Calavera Garbancera incorporating a derogatory term applied to Mexicans who scorned their indigenous roots and worshiped European culture.

 Posada was renowned for biting satire illustrated with skulls and skeletons that dug into the dirt of Mexico’s current events.
 So how did La Calavera Garbancera transform into the iconic La Catrina?

-It was Mexican painter Diego Rivera who took the Posada’s skull and gave it a body.
+It was Mexican painter Diego Rivera who took Posada’s skull and gave it a body.
 Literally.
-In 1947 Rivera adapted Posada’s signature skull into the full-bodied skeleton figure that is the focus of his mural “Sueño de una tarde dominical en la Alameda Central” (1947) (“Dream of a Sunday Afternoon along Central Alameda”).
+In 1947, Rivera adapted Posada’s signature skull into the full-bodied skeleton figure that is the focus of his mural “Sueño de una tarde dominical en la Alameda Central” (1947) (“Dream of a Sunday Afternoon along Central Alameda”).
 He called her La Catrina, the feminine version of the Catrin, the nickname for a bon vivant dandy in Mexican culture.

-But La Catrina was never a dilettante; In Posada’s hands she was a bare-bones political activist.
+But La Catrina was never a dilettante; In Posada’s hands she was a bare-bones, political activist.
 Posada's calaveras — La Catrina above all — were designed to rattle the bones of a country crippled by the polarizing regime of Porfirio Diaz.
 Bloated with greed and grandeur, the dictator “modernized” Mexico through a reign of repression and terror.

 By giving life to newspaper coverage of extreme income inequality and injustice, La Catrina brewed rebellion in the hearts of the poor, igniting the movement that toppled Diaz and evolved into the Mexican Revolution.